About This Module

 Teaching children independence and responsibility

-Here’s a useful responsibility definition for kids that can be useful when intruding this concept to your child:
+Here’s a useful responsibility definition for kids that can be useful when introducing this concept to your child:

 ‘A responsibility is something you’re expected to do.
 A responsibility might be your parents expecting you to brush your teeth or your teacher expecting you to be responsible for getting your homework done.
 If you don’t carry out the thing you are responsible for, then there will be a negative consequence for this.
 Equally, when you do carry out your responsibility, say for picking your toys up off the floor and putting them away every day this week, then there will be a positive consequence.’